shahleon/cs510-homework-1/README.md

 ## Contributing

-[summary of contributions page]
+Before contributing to the Group 34 Calculator please check out 'CONTRIBUTING.md' for instructions.
+Also refer to [CODE_OF_CONDUCT.md](https://github.com/shahleon/cs510-homework-1/blob/develop/CODE_OF_CONDUCT.md) for our guidelines.

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](https://github.com/shahleon/cs510-homework-1/blob/develop/LICENSE) for more information.

 ## Developers